pcouy/rpi-eth-display/README.md

 Using either a keyboard or SSH, install git using `sudo apt-get install git` and clone the repository : `git clone https://github.com/pcouy/rpi-eth-display.git`

-You can now run the install script using `rpi-eth-display/rpi/scripts/install.sh`
+You can now run the install script as root using `sudo rpi-eth-display/rpi/scripts/install.sh`.
+This script takes care of installing all dependencies on the Pi.

 ### Main computer

+#### Requirements

+The scripts in this repository only work for a Linux computer using a X server.
+It should be easy to modify the `ffmpeg` command so it works on Wayland, Windows or MacOS.
+However, install scripts and wrappers need more work.
+If you want to work on this, please open an issue so I can link to your work here.

+Currently, the configuration included only works with intel CPUs with integrated graphics.
+From [Virtual Display Linux](https://github.com/dianariyanto/virtual-display-linux), there is an [alternative configuration file for Nvidia GPU](https://github.com/dianariyanto/virtual-display-linux/issues/9#issuecomment-786389065).

+If you're using a Linux computer running an X server with Intel integrated graphics, you are good to go.
+Just make sure the `ffmpeg` command is available and proceed to the next step.

+#### Installation

-Similarly, clone the repository on the computer you want to stream from, then run the install script : `rpi-eth-display/laptop/scripts/install.sh`.
-You will need to reboot your computer for the VIRUTAL1 screen to show-up.
+Similarly, clone the repository on the computer you want to stream from, then run the install script (but this time as your regular user) : `rpi-eth-display/laptop/scripts/install.sh`.
+You will need to reboot your computer for the `VIRUTAL1` screen to show-up.
 After rebooting, run the install script once again to configure the modeline for the virtual display.
 You will need to redo this step after every reboot.

 ### Using it